Wolf's Crossing Science Night 2019

 Hands-on STEM Activities

 Bring the whole family for an evening of STEM related activities that everyone will enjoy.
-Enjoy activities from SciTech Hands-on Museum, Chasewood Learning, Oswego High School, and more!
-This year we will also feature the Starlab Planetarium!
+Back this year is the Starlab Planetarium!
 Check back for more details on community partners who will be participating in this event.

 Drinks and snacks will be on sale!